 Your LTC address on CEX.IO has a P2SH format (starting with M)*.
 However, some crypto platforms still don’t support transactions to these new addresses.
 In this case, you can simply use the LTC address converter and use an old (3-prefixed) format for your wallet address.

-CEX.IO supports the Ethereum-based version of the USDT token.
-That means you should use only an ERC-20 compatible wallet to make a deposit to your CEX.IO account.
-Attempting to deposit Bitcoin-based (issued via the Omni Layer Protocol) or Tron-based (TRC-20) USDT to CEX.IO will cause a failed deposit and loss of funds.
+CEX.IO supports the Ethereum-based and Tron-based versions of the USDT tokens.
+Attempting to deposit Bitcoin-based (issued via the Omni Layer Protocol) to CEX.IO will cause a failed deposit and loss of funds.

 Please note that all USDT ERC-20 wallets begin with 0x.